Palace of Marqués de Grimaldi: History

-The building was designed by Francisco Sabatini by order of Carlos III, who wanted to build a dignified residence for his secretary of state, the Marquis de Grimaldi, in the surroundings of the Royal Palace.
-The new palace was built between 1776 and 1782 in the space located between the Colegio de Doña María de Aragón (current Senate) and the planned Calle Nueva (current Calle Bailén).
+The building was designed by Francisco Sabatini by order of Carlos III, who wanted to build a dignified residence for his Secretary of State, Jerónimo Grimaldi, 1st Duke of Grimaldi, in the surroundings of the Royal Palace.
+The new palace was located between the Colegio de Doña María de Aragón (current home of the Senate) and the planned Calle Nueva (current Calle Bailén).
 Sabatini used stone and brick, combining these materials in the style of other monuments that he had designed in the capital, such as the Royal Customs House.
-Despite giving the building the popular name, the Marquis de Grimaldi was not the first to inhabit the Palace of the Secretaries of State, but his successor, the Count of Floridablanca in 1782.
+Despite giving the building its popular name, the Marquis de Grimaldi was not the first to inhabit the Palace of the Secretaries of State, but instead his successor, the Count of Floridablanca, in 1782.